 What to serve with Cocktails with Tia Maria

 Tia Maria cocktails are one of my favorite holiday traditions, and I think you'll love them too.
-You can serve these as an after-dinner drink at dinner parties and even use them as a substitute for dessert.
+You can serve these as an after-dinner drink at parties and use them as a substitute for dessert.
 They are delicious!

 MORE BOOZY DRINK RECIPES YOU'LL LOVE: